MaheshNanavare/AdventureWorks_Report-PowerBI-/README.md

 This report was done as a course project by *Mahesh Nanavare* during '*Microsoft Power BI Desktop for Business Intelligence*' course on Udemy.

-All the source CSV files were made available in the course itself.
-Thanks to *Chris Dutton*, instructor of the course for allowing the publication of the report.

 ## About the report :-

+**Aim** : design and execute an end to end business intelligence solution from scratch to track KPIs (sales, revenue, profit, returns), compare regional performance, analyze product-level trends and forecasts, and identify high-value customers.

+**Company** : Adventure Work Cycles (a global manufacturing company)

 **Role** : Lead analyst

-**Company** : Adventure Work Cycles (a global manufacturing company)

-**Aim** : design and execute an end to end business intelligence solution from scratch

 ## Tasks Performed through the entire business intelligence workflow: :-